Accountable and Just Use of Resources

 Addiction is not a moral failing, but is a very real medical problem.
 Evidence shows that using opioids to treat long term chronic pain is not effective, and doctors should be encouraged to look for alternative paths to treating chronic pain.

 We need to make getting treatment easier than getting the drugs themselves.
 This cannot be stressed enough – access to treatment and programs needs to be made more accessible.
 When someone realizes that their drug use is impacting their ability to function in society, they need to be able to seek treatment free from the stigmas often associated with addiction.
-Addiction is a disease – not a moral failing.

 The issues that face our homeless community are complex to say the least!
 The homeless situation impacts every county in this state, and a statewide coalition of County Commissioners would be able to come together to discuss viable solutions to helping our citizens in need the help and services that work towards lifting people out of the situation they are in and back to the place where they can actively contribute.
 Also, the county needs to be working closely with the cities to identify the pipelines that are creating additional strain upon the limited resources the county has.
 By identifying individuals and families that are in jeopardy of losing their homes, the county can save money and resources by providing safety nets to prevent their situation from becoming untenable.